i05nagai/memorandum/language/english_speaking.md

     * an insect or small animal that is harmful or damages crops
     * a pest is an annoying person, esp. a child
         * my brother is such a pest
+* fiscal
+    * fiscal year
+* reticle
+    * a network of very fine lines, wires, etc. in the focus of the eyepiece of an optical instrument
+* eyepiece
+    * the part of a piece of equipment, for example, a microscope, though which you look
+* tenant
+    * a person who rents a room, a building, or land
+    * For years, they were tenants on my father's propery

 ## disease/disorder